swcrazyfan/SyncAuth/README.md

 # SyncAuth - Syncthing Credential Synchronization Manager

 SyncAuth is a containerized web application that allows you to synchronize Syncthing GUI credentials across multiple instances.
-It provides a clean web interface to manage your master and client Syncthing instances and automate the credential synchronization process.
+It provides a modern, responsive web interface to manage your master and client Syncthing instances and automate the credential synchronization process.

 ## Features

 - **Master-Client Configuration**: Configure a master Syncthing instance and manage multiple clients
 - **Credential Synchronization**: Automatically sync GUI username and password across instances
+- **Automatic Scheduled Sync**: Schedule syncs on hourly, daily, or weekly basis, or create a custom schedule
+- **Password Management**: Change Syncthing GUI passwords directly from the interface
 - **Device Discovery**: Discover Syncthing devices from your master instance
 - **Connection Testing**: Verify accessibility of all instances before synchronizing
+- **Reactive UI**: Modern Alpine.js-powered interface with real-time updates
 - **Database Management**: Options to encrypt, decrypt, reset, or start over with your configuration database
 - **Secure Storage**: Optionally encrypt your database with a secret key
+- **Mobile-Friendly Design**: Responsive interface works well on desktop and mobile devices

 ## Requirements